tyler36/textlint-demo/README.md

 ### Textlint-rule-write-good

-Textlint rule to check your English writing styles with btford/write-good.
+textlint rule to check your English writing styles with btford/write-good.
 @see <https://github.com/btford/write-good#checks>

 ```txt